invpe/gridshell/Documentation/Tutorials/ProjectsAndTasks.md

 The speed of the project execution on the Grid is defined by the number of tasks, their computational complexity and available miners online.
 Tasks can't run forever therefore a limit of 60 seconds is applied to task execution for every miner.
 After this limit is exceeded task is considered failed and restarted.

+# Who is creating the projects ?
+In the current version of GridShell, tasks and projects are created by the Core-Team.
+Moving forward, when the grid network matures enough submitting tasks to the grid will be possible for everyone.

+# Why are tasks created ?
+There are various reasons for why you would like to distribute your computational workload to a grid system.
+The most common one the GridShell was approached with are:

+- Repeatable computations

+Generating values for dynamic graphs always requires some time to compute.
+Instead of executing this repeatable task on the web server, it can be offloaded to a grid system that will compute and provide results within minutes.

+- Offloading

+Moving computation from devices to a grid system to allow more time and space for additional logic.

+- Learning

+Learning how to program tasks for distributed/paraller computing in a simple way.